Marceloasf/kotlin-rest-api/README.md

-## Spring Boot and Kotlin rest api project dedicated to studies.
+## Spring Boot and Kotlin Rest Api Project

 Following some Spring and Kotlin docs tutorials while learning the basics and plus some Spring rest implementations along the way.